opendataphilly/opendataphilly-jkan/_datasets/vacant-property-indicators-percentage-by-block.md

 maintainer_email: ''
 notes: "Block by block percentages across Philadelphia showing the percentages of\
   \ properties (buildings and lots) in each block considered likely to be vacant by\
-  \ the city's Vacant Property Indicators Model.\r\n\r\nTrouble downloading or have\
+  \ the city's Vacant Property Indicators Model."
-  \ questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: ''